 3. When should I use BIGINT instead of INT?

-.
-For example, tracking high counts, financial data, or IDs in large databases might require BIGINT
+Use BIGINT when you expect your values to exceed the range of INT.
+For example, tracking high counts, financial data, or IDs in large databases might require BIGINT.

 4. How can I ensure my data stays within the INT range?